-- Solid navy blue or solid white colored shirts or blouses.
+- Solid navy blue, gray or solid white colored dress shirts and blouses or polo.
 Turtlenecks and mock turtlenecks are acceptable.
-Students grades 6-8 have the option to wear the navy blue or white Marquette Academy uniform polo shirts.
-These may be purchased at the High School - Solid navy blue or khaki slacks, jumpers, skirts (must touch the top of the knee) and loose fitting knit slacks and pants. - Socks must be worn. - Shoes Tennis shoes, dress shoes, or fashion boots must be worn.
-To play in the snow, a student must bring a pair of boots that he/she will change into and use outside and then not wear them in classrooms. - Hair should not be cut in a manner that is a distraction to other students.
-Boys' hair must be above the collar, above the eyebrows, and above the ear lobe. - Non-natural hair color dye is prohibited. - Hats and hoods are not allowed to be worn inside of the school. - Girls' acceptable jewelry wristwatches, simple functional hair accessories, small earrings (no dangles), and religious necklaces may be worn. - Boys' acceptable jewelry wristwatches and religious necklaces may be worn.
+Students grades 6-8 have the option to wear the navy blue, gray or white Marquette Academy uniform polo shirts.
+These may be purchased at the High School. - Solid navy blue or khaki slacks, jumpers, skirts (must touch the top of the knee) and loose fitting knit slacks and pants. - Socks must be worn. - Shoes Tennis shoes, dress shoes, or fashion boots must be worn.
+To play in the snow, a student must bring a pair of boots that he/she will change into and use outside and then not wear them in classrooms.

+Hair should not be cut in a manner that is a distraction to other students.
+Boys' hair must be above the collar, above the eyebrows, and above the ear lobe.
+The final decision on length of hair is up to administrations discretion.
+If you are asked to cut your hair it needs to be done promptly.

-- Piercings Girls can have up to three in their ears only (three includes lobe and cartilage).
+- No facial hair is allowed. - Beards and Sideburns- Students are to be clean shaven and sideburns are not to go past the bottom of the ear. - Non-natural hair color dye is prohibited. - Mats and hoods are not allowed to be worn inside of the school. - Girls' acceptable jewelry wristwatches, simple functional hair accessories, small earrings (no dangles), and religious necklaces may be worn. - Boys' acceptable jewelry wristwatches and religious necklaces may be worn. - Piercings Girls can have up to three in their ears only (three includes lobe and cartilage).
 Boys cannot have piercings. - Minimal make-up may be worn by girls.
 The determination of "too much" will be made by the administration. - Shirts/blouses must be tucked in at all times, even under a sweatshirt, hoody, or sweater. - All undershirts must be plain white, gray, navy blue, or gold. - Plain white, gray, navy blue, or gold sweatshirts can be worn over collared shirts/blouses.
-Marquette Academy sweatshirts can be worn over collared shirts/blouses. - Apparel items with logos cannot be worn, even if a Marquette Academy insignia is added. - Boy Scouts can wear their full uniforms on meeting days. - Students participating in the D.A.R.E. program can wear their D.A.R.E.
+Marquette Academy sweatshirts can be worn over collared shirts/blouses. - Apparel items with advertisement, brand or team logos cannot be worn even when in dress code colors. - Boy Scouts can wear their full uniforms on meeting days. - Students participating in the D.A.R.E. program can wear their D.A.R.E.
 T-shirts on D.A.R.E. days.